 For all the keen surfers out there; Whether you’re a complete amateur or a seasoned professional, our local surf spots will cater for you.
 Just make sure you check with a local about the weather conditions beforehand!
 A tide chart can also be obtained from the Community Resource Centre located behind the West Island airport.

-Order a coffee and delicious meal at Maxi's By The Sea Café during the day.
-Enjoy locally caught fish from the Flying Fish Café before heading down to the Club in the evening to share stories with locals over a game of pool and an ice-cold beverage.
+Order a coffee and delicious meal at Saltmakers by the Sea during the day.
+Enjoy locally caught fish from Salty's Grill & Bakery before heading down to the Club in the evening to share stories with locals over a game of pool and an ice-cold beverage.

 The notice board on the side of the Club is updated daily with local events if you want to get involved, and you can always drop by the Visitor Centre and our friendly staff can answer any questions you might have.